Many of us spend far too much time hunched over our technology.

 To roll out your upper back, traps and shoulders with a ball, stand with your back to a wall and place the ball to the side of the base of your neck.
 Press the ball into the wall and roll it down along your shoulder blade.

 Hold on any tight spots.
 You may even want to pull your arm across your chest as you dig out under the shoulder blade.

 You can also use the ball against the wall to dig out right at the top of your armpit behind your shoulder and all along your upper back from the base of your neck to the bottom of your shoulder blade.

 If you want to apply more pressure with the ball, you can use a harder ball or use the ball against the ground instead of the wall.

 10. Forearm Foam Rolling – An often neglected area when it comes to foam rolling, but an important one to target since so many of us have wrist and elbow problems because our flexor muscles in our forearms are tight and overactive.

 To roll out your forearm you can use almost any tool (ball or roller).
 Place the ball or roller down on a hard surface such as a table or desk.
 Place your forearm on top of the roller.
 You will want to hit both sides of your forearm focusing right under your elbow on both sides.

 Press your forearm down into the ball or roller with your other hand.

 Feet – All too often our feet get sore and achy from wearing shoes that don’t properly support us.
-To alleviate foot pain, roll out the bottom of your foot with a tennis ball or even a golf ball.
+To alleviate foot pain (this is great if you’ve had plantar fasciitis), roll out the bottom of your foot with a tennis ball or even a golf ball.
 Just stand on top of the ball and roll it down the length of your foot.